LPGA: Organization and history

-Other "LPGAs" exist in other countries, each with a geographical designation in its name, but the U.S. organization is the first, largest, and most prestigious.
+Other "LPGAs" exist in other countries, each with a territorial designation, but the U.S. organization is the first and most prestigious and therefore does not have an "American" qualifier.
 The LPGA is also an organization for female club and teaching professionals.
 This is different from the PGA Tour, which runs the main professional tours in the U.S. and, since 1968, has been independent of the club and teaching professionals' organization, the Professional Golfers' Association of America (or PGA of America).

 The LPGA also administers an annual qualifying school similar to that conducted by the PGA Tour.
 Depending on a golfer's finish in the final qualifying tournament, she may receive full or partial playing privileges on the LPGA Tour.
 In addition to the main LPGA Tour, the LPGA also owns and operates the Epson Tour, formerly the Futures Tour, the official developmental tour of the LPGA.
 Top finishers at the end of each season on that tour receive playing privileges on the main LPGA Tour for the following year.

 The LPGA is the oldest continuing women's professional sports organization in the United States.
 It succeeded the WPGA (Women's Professional Golf Association), which was founded in 1944 but stopped its limited tour after the 1948 season and officially ceased operations in December 1949.
 The WPGA had been founded by Ellen Griffin, Betty Hicks, and Hope Seignious.

-The LPGA was founded in 1950 at Rolling Hills Country Club in Wichita, Kansas.
+In 1950, a Certificate of Incorporation was issued to the Ladies Professional Golf Association by the State of New York.
+Five women signed the original charter: Patty Berg, Helen Dettweiler, Sally Sessions, Betty Jameson, and Helen Hicks.
+Eight more professionals attended the organizational meeting, which was held at Rolling Hills Country Club, Wichita, Kansas, that same year: Alice Bauer, Marlene Bauer (Hagge), Betty Mims Danoff, Opal Hill, Marilynn Smith, Shirley Spork, Louise Suggs, and Babe Zaharias.
 Its 13 founders were: Alice Bauer, Patty Berg, Bettye Danoff, Helen Dettweiler, Marlene Hagge, Helen Hicks, Opal Hill, Betty Jameson, Sally Sessions, Marilynn Smith, Shirley Spork, Louise Suggs, and Babe Zaharias.
 Patty Berg served as its first president.
 The founders were elected to the World Golf Hall of Fame as a group in 2023 though six had already been inducted individually.